Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Bucket Sort Algorithm for Floating-Point Numbers

-Step 2) For each array element, we will calculate the bucket index and place the element into that bucket.
+Step 2) For each array element, calculate the bucket index and place the element into that bucket.

-The bucket index can be calculated using the formula:
+The bucket index is calculated using the formula:

 Bucket Index Calculation: